 They also make a healthy cookie mix and other baking mixes.

-Frankly, I never missed the taste or texture of meat at all, so I haven’t explored this category much.
+Frankly, I never missed the taste or texture of meat at all, and I haven’t eaten it since 1969, so I haven’t explored this category much.
 Most recipes and commercial products you will find are made from unhealthy tofu, seitan (wheat gluten), tempeh, or textured vegetable protein (fractured soy), so I wouldn’t recommend them.

 Look for recipes and products using jackfruit, mushrooms, nuts, seeds, lentils, and beans.
 Jackfruit has a particularly meaty texture and it absorbs whatever flavors you cook it with.
-Look for it in BPA-free cans.
+Look for it in BPA-free cans without citric acid.
+Native Forest brand is a good one.
 Portobello mushrooms make a great burger substitute.

-Get your protein mainly from beans or lentils with gluten-free grains, or quinoa, and small amounts of nuts and seeds.
+Get your protein mainly from green vegetables, beans or lentils, gluten-free grains, or quinoa, and small amounts of nuts and seeds.
 Cook beans and grains well and make them into loaves or burgers.

-If you are looking for a “liverwurst” flavor, this recipe looks interesting – http://www.nathalielawhead.com/candybox/lacto-fermentation-raw-vegan-leberwurst.
+If you want a “liverwurst” flavor, this recipe looks interesting – http://www.nathalielawhead.com/candybox/lacto-fermentation-raw-vegan-leberwurst.
 I haven’t tried it, so send me feedback if you do.
-(Dr. Greger recommends avoiding the kimchi ingredient, because it may be connected with higher prostate and breast cancer rates, so use your own judgement about trying this recipe.)
+(Dr. Greger recommends avoiding the kimchi ingredient, because it may be connected with higher prostate and breast cancer rates, so use your own judgement about using this recipe.)

 This book by The Gentle Chef looks fascinating, though I don’t have it yet – https://thegentlechef.com/gentle-chef-cookbooks/the-gentle-sea/